fynks/email-aliasing-comparison/README.md

 **🛡️ Protect Your Privacy with Email Aliases**

 A comprehensive comparison of 10+ email alias services to help you choose the right privacy solution.
-Compare features, pricing, security, and ease of use.
+Compare features, pricing, security, privacy policies, and ease of use.

 ---
 [![GitHub Stars](https://img.shields.io/github/stars/fynks/email-aliasing-comparison?style=for-the-badge&logo=github)](https://github.com/fynks/email-aliasing-comparison)